StevenLambion/SwiftUI-Todo-Example/README.md

 # SwiftDux Todo App

 A reference implementation of a todo app to test out SwiftUI using [SwiftDux](https://github.com/StevenLambion/SwiftDux).
 This example is still a work in progress.
 There's partial iPad support, but SwiftUI's split view and navigation functionality is still not fully complete.
+It currently requires iOS 13.1 to work properly.

 <div style="text-align: center">
   <div>